threecreepio/pallsson/README.md

 # Pallsson SMB1 Practise ROM

-This is a small patch to the fantastic Pellsson practice rom (https://github.com/pellsson/smb) allowing PAL version practice rather than NTSC.
+This is a port of the fantastic Pellsson practice rom (https://github.com/pellsson/smb) allowing PAL version practice rather than NTSC.

-Note that this **only** updates the SMB1 version.
-Lost Levels and Scenarios are left untouched, and will run slow if you attempt to play them on a PAL system.

 Probably still has bugs left to iron out.